alexnaraghi/unity-architectures/README.md

 Almost all code is in one class, specifically one update loop.
 It is not very customizable since tweakable parameters are all magic numbers.
 Gameplay objects are generated in code rather than prefabs.

+### Inheritance
+This architecture demonstrates the use of inheritance to reuse common code in systems that can be represented hierarchially.
+It includes a game state system and an entity system that leverage inheritance.

+There are dangers with adding too many levels of inheritance because it makes the sharing of functionality very rigid, so the entity system used here would probably not be suitable for a non-trivial project.
+However, when used sparingly inheritance can enforce strong compile-time constraints and more elegant scoped code-sharing than with interfaces alone.

 ## Future Additions
-I'd like to add a couple additional architectures that are popular.
+I'd like to add a few additional architectures that are popular.
-- Inheritance-based
 - Data oriented, decoupled from Unity like the Entitas example but not using ECS
 - Dependecy Injection/Everything is a binding (Zenject?)
 - MVVVM or MVC